Find local news in Kent

 Despite the warm glow inside, I felt duty bound to take a look outside as all I remember from my last visit was a few old picnic tables dotted about the grass and the old children’s play area created from logs and some tired-looking rope.
 Well, what a transformation there’s been out back, there’s nothing ropey here now.

-There’s a huge wooden wall, which presumably opens up into a spectacular outdoor bar when required, what looks like a moulded white modern art installation but is in reality, I’m sure, a trendy wood-fired pizza open, a massive covered seating area and a whole row of equally trendy outdoor cabins, no doubt supplied with their own personal heaters.
+There’s a huge wooden wall, which presumably opens up into a spectacular outdoor bar when required, what looks like a moulded white modern art installation but is in reality, I’m sure, a trendy wood-fired pizza oven, a massive covered seating area and a whole row of equally trendy outdoor cabins, no doubt supplied with their own personal heaters.

 There really has been a huge amount of effort - and no doubt cost - put into improving the outdoor area.